edwardsnjd/beebot-local/README.md

 - SPA
 - Vanilla JS where possible
     - Reset UI each state change?
-    - WebRTC for Host-Player connection
+    - WebRTC for Host-Remote connection
     - WebSocket signalling for WebRTC negotiation
     - Browser motion API for events
     - Single `main.js` script loaded as module in HTML